-1) Look at your child’s sleep problems as a learned habit: Just like you and I have become accustomed to a certain routine every night before going to bed, so has your child.
-We have also learned that to fall asleep, we need to be in the same bed, pillow, blanket, etc. Your child has made these associations as well.
+Just like you and I have become accustomed to a certain routine every night before going to bed, so has your child.
+We need to be in the same bed, have our pillow, blanket, etc. Your child has made these associations as well.
 But, ask yourself: are they the right associations?
 Many kids, whether disabled or well, have grown up needing to be rocked to sleep, needing to be breast or bottle fed, have a parent present, sleep in parents’ room, etc. to fall asleep.

 But, that is what they have learned – they do not know any better!
-When starting sleep training, my job is to give parents the tools they need to teach their little ones healthy habits to sleep better through the night and independently.
-I have found that in many cases, people make the excuse that a special needs child doesn’t sleep well because they have a disability, when in truth, they have just learned poor sleep habits.
+I have found that in many cases, people make the excuse that a child with special needs doesn’t sleep well because they have a disability, when in truth, they have just learned poor sleep habits.

-My recommendation is to start teaching your child to associate their bedroom as the room for sleep (not play).
+Start teaching your child to associate their bedroom with sleep (not play).
 Assign “props” like a pillow, blanket, or toy/lovie to be present with your child as they fall asleep.
-Slowly start to make the transition to having your child sleep on their own.
-In cases where children have seizures, parents can either set up a monitor or separate sleep area in their room for these children.
+Slowly, start having your child sleep on their own.
+In cases where children have seizures, parents can either set up a monitor or separate sleep area in their room.
 It’s important that your child does learn to fall asleep without needing you there.

 These points lay down the foundation to a better night’s sleep for your child.
 When starting to implement these changes, keep in mind that you are changing your child’s usual sleep habits.
 It will not necessarily be an easy transition at first, but stick with it and keep consistent and you will see positive changes.

-If you are struggling with getting your special needs son or daughter to sleep better, contact Melissa to learn how she can help.
+If you are struggling with getting your son or daughter with special needs to sleep better, contact Melissa to learn how she can help.